tylerfanelli/enhancements/107-tee-boot-attestation.md

 As mentioned before, CVM root disks are encrypted, with decryption reliant upon successful TEE attestation.
-In the VM provisioning phase, a user provisions an encrypted VM image sealed with vTPM state, which is in-turn encrypted with a key stored within keylime.
-This step involves a new keylime registrar endpoint to fetch the public components of its "TEE attestation key" to then encrypt the vTPM state.
+In the VM provisioning phase, a user provisions an encrypted VM image sealed with vTPM state, which is in-turn encrypted with a key stored within Keylime.
+This step involves a new Keylime registrar endpoint to fetch the public components of its "TEE attestation key" to then encrypt the vTPM state.